 TCU has made a habit of sending golfers on to professional careers with Montigel at the helm.
 Henry has made the biggest splash, having been a fixture on the PGA Tour for the last decade.
 The 2006 season saw Henry finish No. 29 on the Tour's money list, take home the Buick Championship and compete for the United States during both the Ryder Cup and World Cup.
 Another former pupil, J.J.
 Killeen earned his Tour card for the first time in 2011 after winning two Nationwide Tour events and finishing the season atop the Tour's money list.

 Hoge became TCU's newest addition to the professional ranks in 2011, earning an exemption to his first PGA Tour event, the RBC Canadian Open, with a win at the Players Cup in Winnipeg, Manitoba.
-He made history by becoming the first golfer since the Canadian Tour's inception in 1981 to win a tournament after advancing through the event's qualifying stage.
-The victory earned Hoge a two-year exemption on the Canadian Tour and currently competes on the Web.com Tour.
+The current PGA Tour member made history by becoming the first golfer since the Canadian Tour's inception in 1981 to win a tournament after advancing through the event's qualifying stage.

-Other former Montigel pupils who have gone on to experience success on both the Web.com and Gateway Tours include Rubinson, Hoge, Colby Beckstrom, Franklin Corpening, Bret Guetz, Drew Laning, Adam Meyer, James Sacheck, David Shultz, Sal Spallone and Drew Stoltz.
+Other former Montigel pupils who have gone on to experience professional success include Brun, Paul Barjon, Rubinson, Colby Beckstrom, Franklin Corpening, Bret Guetz, Drew Laning, Adam Meyer, James Sacheck, David Shultz, Sal Spallone and Drew Stoltz.

 Montigel's rise in the collegiate golf ranks has been well-chronicled from a coach who started out with limited exposure to his particular collegiate sport to becoming one of the nation's most successful coaches.
 While his approach has proven solid, it was his arrival upon the collegiate golf scene that perhaps raised eyebrows.